 The ambient L{dn} along this portion of the Morgan Hill and Gilroy Subsection ranges from 56 dBA to 81 dBA, depending on the location.
 The noise RSA extends along the single UPRR track from Bernal Way into downtown Gilroy.
 It continues past the Gilroy Caltrain Station, along UPRR south of downtown, and then turns east toward the Pacheco Pass Highway near Bloomfield Avenue.
 Land uses include farms with scattered single-family homes, and residential neighborhoods and commercial areas in Morgan Hill and San Martin.
 In south San Jose between Bernal Way and Metcalf Road, the closest residences to the existing railway line are a row of single-family homes approximately 40 feet away with backyards abutting the right-of-way.
 Three hotels are within 200 feet of the existing railway line.
 The closest school is approximately 145 feet from the existing railway line.
-The closest place of worship is approximately 150 feet from the existing railway line.
 In downtown Morgan Hill, the Morgan Hill Community Center outdoor amphitheater is approximately 500 feet from the existing railway line and the South Valley Civic Theatre and Community Playhouse is more than 600 feet from the railway line.